-For years, doctors thought the connection between mental health and heart health was strictly behavioral — such as the person who is feeling down seeking relief from smoking, drinking or eating fatty foods.
+For years, health care professionals thought the connection between mental health and heart health was strictly behavioral — such as a person who’s feeling down seeking relief by smoking, drinking or eating unhealthy.

 That thinking has started to change.
-Research shows there could be physiological connections, too.
-The biological and chemical factors that trigger mental health issues also could influence heart disease.
+Research shows possible physiological connections, too.
+Increasing evidence shows that biological and chemical factors that trigger mental health issues may also influence heart disease.

 Depression and Other Issues

 Many forms of mental health issues can affect heart disease.
-There’s the temporary state of depression or a more severe, clinical case.
+You can have a temporary state of depression or a more severe, clinical case.
 You can also have varying levels of anxiety and stress, just to name a few of the most well-known problems.

 Heart, Stroke Patients Must Be Wary

-Having heart disease or stroke can cause anxiety or depression.
-It is important to handle these in a healthy way.”
+Heart disease or stroke can cause anxiety or depression.
+So it’ important to handle these in a healthy way.

-It makes sense that someone might think, “I just had a heart attack, I should be depressed.”
-But minimizing their sadness, and dismissing it, could start them down a slippery slope.”
+Some might think, “I just had a heart attack, I should be depressed.”
+But minimizing their sadness, or dismissing it, could start them down a slippery slope.

-Start by discussing how you are feeling, both physically and mentally, with your healthcare provider.
-He or she will be able to help, or refer you to the most appropriate care or provide the best place to start.
+Start by discussing how you’re feeling — physically and mentally — with your health care professional.
+They can help or refer you to the most appropriate care or provide the best place to start.

-You should monitor yourself and your loved ones, especially those dealing with heart disease or stroke.
+You should monitor the physical and mental health of yourself and your loved ones, especially those dealing with heart disease or stroke.